-- 81. (1) Every person who- - (a) commits the offence of personation, or aids, abets, counsels or procures the commission of the offence of personation; or - (b) commits the offence of treating, undue influence or bribery; or - (c) makes or publishes, before or during an election, for the purpose of affecting the result of that election, any false statement of fact in relation to the personal character or conduct of any candidate; or - (d) makes or publishes, before or during an election, for the purpose of affecting the result of that election, any false statement of the withdrawal of any candidate at such election, shall be guilty of a corrupt practice, and shall on conviction by the High Court be liable, in the case referred to in paragroph (a) of this subsection, to rigorous imprisonment for a term not exceeding twelve months, and, in any other case, to a fine not exceeding five hundred rupees or to imprisonment of either description for a term not exceeding six months or to both such fine and imprisonment.
+- 82. (1) Every person who- - (a) commits the offence of personation, or aids, abets, counsels or procures the commission of the offence of personation; or - (b) commits the offence of treating, undue influence or bribery; or - (c) makes or publishes, before or during an election under this Act, for the purpose of affecting the result of that election, any false statement of fact in relation to the personal character or conduct of any candidate; or - (d) makes or publishes, before or during an election under this Act, for the purpose of affecting the result of that election, any false statement of the withdrawal of any candidate at such election, shall be guilty of a corrupt practice, and shall on conviction by a Magistrate be liable, in the case referred to in paragraph (a) of this subsection, to rigorous imprisonment for a term not exceeding twelve months, and, in any other case, to a fine not exceeding five hundred rupees or to imprisonment of either description for a term not exceeding six months or to both such fine and imprisonment.

-- (2) Every person who is convicted of a corrupt practice shall, by conviction, become incapable for a period of seven years from the date of his conviction of being registered as an elector or of voting at any election under this Act or of being elected as a Member of Parliament, and if at that date he has been elected as a Member of Parliament, his election shall be vacated from the date of such conviction. - (3) A prosecution for a corrupt practice shall not be instituted without the sanction of the Attorney-General. - 82.
-(1) Where a corrupt practice is committed in connection with an election under this Act by any candidate who was not elected as a Member at the election or with his knowledge or consent or by any of his agents, such candidate shall on conviction by the High Court be liable, in the case of the offence of personation, to imprisonment for a term not exceeding twelve months, and, in any other case, to a fine not exceeding five hundred rupees or to imprisonment of either description for a term not exceeding six months or to both such fine and imprisonment:
+- (2) Every person who is convicted of a corrupt practice shall, by conviction, become incapable for a period of seven years from the date of his conviction, of being registered as an elector or of voting at any election under this Act or of being elected as a member of a Provincial Council, and if at that date he has been elected as a member of a Provincial Council, his election shall be vacated from the date of such conviction. - (3) A prosecution for a corrupt practice shall not be instituted without the sanction of the Attorney-General. - 83.
+(1) Where a corrupt practice is committed in connection with an election under this Act by any candidate who was not elected as a member at the election or with his knowledge or consent or by any of his agents, such candidate shall on conviction by a Magistrate be liable, in the case of the offence of personation, to imprisonment for a term not exceeding twelve months, and, in any other case, to a fine not exceeding five hundred rupees or to imprisonment of either description for a term not exceeding six months or to both such fine and imprisonment:

-Special provisions relating to punishment and incapacity for a corrupt practice by an unsucessful candidate at an election.
+Special provisions relating to punishment and incapacity for a corrupt pratice by an unsuccessful candidate at an election.

-Provided, however, that such candidate shall not be convicted of such corrupt practice under this section consisting of the offence of treating or undue influence committed by any of his agents if he proves to the High Court-
+Provided, however, that such candidate shall not be convicted of such corrupt practice under this section consisting of the offence of treating or undue influence committed by any of his agents if he proves to the Magistrate-